Year 2 2024 - 2025

 Homework

-In Year Two the children are given spellings to learn each week.
+In Year Two the children are given spellings to learn every Friday.
 We also give out Maths and English homework each week based on the learning we have completed in class.

 The children have access to the White Rose one minute maths website which develops children's number sense and rapid recall of number bonds.